espocrm/documentation/docs/user-guide/mass-email.md

 ## How to send mass email

-You need to have at least one Target List with target records and Email Template in your crm.
+You need to have at least one Target List with target records and an Email Template in your CRM.

-1. Create new Campaign with a type `Email` or `Newsletter`.
-Select one or a few target lists in *Target Lists* field.
+1. Create a new Campaign with the type `Email` or `Newsletter`.
+Select one or a few target lists in the *Target Lists* field.
-2. After Campaign record is created create Mass Email for this campaign: click plus on Mass Email panel.
-Specify _Date Start_ - when emails should be sent, and select _Email Template_.
-Make sure *Status* is set as `Pending`.
+2. After the Campaign record is created create a Mass Email for this campaign: click the plus icon on the Mass Email panel.
+Specify the _Date Start_ - when emails should be sent, and select a _Email Template_.
+Make sure the *Status* is set as `Pending`.

 If everything is setup right emails should go out.
-They should be sent each hour with portions (you can change portion size in Administration > Outbound Emails).
-Administrator can change it by updating *Scheduling* field of 'Check Group Email Accounts' Scheduled Job.
+They should be sent each hour in portions (you can change the portion size at Administration > Outbound Emails).
+Administrator can change the *Scheduling* of the 'Check Group Email Accounts' scheduled job.

 You can check if emails are sent in Log panel.

 ## Test what will be sent to recipients

-Click right dropdown on the mass email row in _Mass Email_ panel and then click _Send Test_.
+Click on the right dropdown on the mass email row in the _Mass Email_ panel and then click _Send Test_.

 ## Opt-out link

-By default the system will append opt-out to all sent emails.
-But you can use custom one in your Email Template.
+The system appends an opt-out link to all sent emails if it's missing in the email body.
+You can use a custom opt-out link in your email template.

 Example: